KaraML1/Computer-Vision-and-Facial-Recognition/README.md

 # Face Recognition GUI Application

-Phase 1 of this project is a face recognition application with a GUI that allows users to upload an image to identify if the person in the image matches any known faces stored in the application’s dataset.
-Known faces can include group members and famous individuals.
+Face recognition application with a GUI that allows users to upload an image to identify if the person in the image matches any known faces stored in the application’s dataset.
+Known faces include famous individuals.

 ## Features
 - GUI built with Tkinter for ease of use.